 Feature Description Maximum benefit You can reduce your income subject to tax by up to \$2,500.
-Loan qualifications Your student loan: • must have been taken out solely to pay qualified education expenses, and • can't be from a related person or made under a qualified employer plan.
-Student qualifications The student must be: • you, your spouse, or your dependent; and • enrolled at least half-time in a program leading to a degree, certificate, or other recognized educational credential at an eligible educational institution.
-Time limit on deduction You can deduct interest paid during the remaining period of your student loan.
-Limit on modified adjusted gross income (MAGI) \$160,000 if married filing a joint return; \$80,000 if single, head of household, or qualifying widow(er).
+Loan qualifications Your student loan: must have been taken out solely to pay qualified education expenses, and can't be from a related person or made under a qualified employer plan.
+Student qualifications The student must be: • you, your spouse, or your dependent (as defined later for this purpose); and • enrolled at least half-time in a program leading to a degree, certificate, or other recognized educational credential at an eligible educational institution.
+Limit on modified adjusted gross income (MAGI) \$170,000 if married filing a joint return; \$85,000 if single, head of household, or qualifying widow(er).